Home » Holiday homes »

 Finding an overseas property

 There are many helpful resources to use when narrowing your search for property overseas.
-You may also want to lean on local property experts, such as real estate agents, who can do all the proverbial heavy lifting—just be mindful that they might charge a fee.
+You may also want to lean on local property experts, such as estate agents, who can do all the proverbial heavy lifting—just be mindful they might charge a fee.

-You can also turn to forums for advice, speaking to people who have already bought a property in your research location.
+• Online property websites – Run a quick Google search and you’ll find websites specialising in property listings abroad.
+It’s also worthwhile asking friends and family for recommendations, especially if they have purchased property in your desired area.You can also turn to forums for advice, speaking to people who have already bought a property in your research location.
 They can give you first-hand experiences about the current market and available properties.
+In addition, it’s a good idea to seek out customer reviews to find unbiased opinions about local services.

-Once you’ve made a few enquiries and thoroughly familiarised with the local housing market, it’s worthwhile seeking support from a local real estate company.
-They will have feet on the ground and more intimate knowledge of what’s available—not to mention information about local areas and amenities.
-‘On-site’ real estate agents are also familiar with the rules around purchasing a property as an overseas buyer.
+• Local real estate agents – Once you’ve made a few enquiries and thoroughly familiarised with the local housing market, consider seeking support from a local real estate company.
+They’ll have feet on the ground and more intimate knowledge of what’s available—not to mention information about local areas and amenities.
+‘On-site’ real estate agents are also familiar with the rules around purchasing a property as an overseas buyer.If you’ve settled on a property, you’ll need to prepare various documents for your mortgage application and a structural investigation—many local agents can refer you to reputable organisations for further help.

-Some of the latest properties on the market may not yet be listed on local websites or feature in regional real estate offices.
-That’s because new build housing is typically snapped up quickly, especially if it’s in an in-demand area or built by a respected developer.
+• Housing developers – Some of the latest properties on the market may not yet be listed on local websites or fin regional real estate offices.
+That’s because new build housing is typically snapped up quickly, especially if it’s in an in-demand area or built by a respected developer.You may even identify a prime area of land owned by a development company, where you may be able commission the construction of a property.
+So, it’s worth getting in touch with development companies to ask about any plots they have available.

 Once you have identified your dream property, it’s time to undertake legal and structural investigations to uncover potential hidden issues.
 A sale can’t go through until the necessary checks are complete.
 Therefore, you may consider appointing a specialist UK-based solicitor and surveying company to conduct legal investigations.
 Alternatively, you may be able to find reputable, local, English-speaking businesses.